 To help us continue our daily work in building a brighter future for the Rotorua and Taupo District communities.
 Our costs are kept to an absolute minimum.
-Trustees generously volunteer their time and we employ three part-time staff to manage our day-to-day operations.
+Trustees generously volunteer their time and we employ two part-time staff to manage our day-to-day operations.
 Together with our donors, we want to see our local communities thrive and this is one way we can work together to ensure this happens.

 Established in 2007, the income is to be applied to singing scholarships to be awarded as prizes in singing competitions primarily held in Rotorua but also elsewhere in New Zealand.
 The Fund currently provides the second prize in the New Zealand Aria, one of Australasia’s most prestigious singing competitions, which has been held annually in Rotorua for the past 70 years and helped launch the careers of some of New Zealand’s finest young opera singers.

 John Paul College established this Alumni Fund in 2015.
 The annual income will be used for the benefit of students.

 In 2007, the Kaharoa Kokako Trust formed the “Kokako Nest Egg” Fund.
 Renamed Kaharoa Kokako Conservation Fund in 2015, it was transferred to the Geyser Community Foundation to manage in perpetuity.
 Every year income earned on the capital is made available to the Kaharoa Kokako Trust for charitable purposes.

 Jan Bolton, who lived in Kaingaroa Village for a number of years, established the Kaingaroa Roading Fund in 2010.
 The Fund provides an annual scholarship for educational purposes for residents of Kaingaroa Village, Minginui, Ruatahuna and Murupara, or the immediate surrounding areas, who have completed their secondary school education or who are in their final year of secondary school.